Updated: Mar 3

 The decision to settle a loved one into an aged-care facility is a very uncomfortable exercise for most families and one which we believe should only be made as a last resort.

-With access to electric beds, electric chairs and cyclonic vibration therapy, we can effectively reduce the strain on carers and simultaneously minimise pain and discomfort for a deep, restorative sleep.
+With access to adjustable beds, lift recliner chairs and cyclonic vibration therapy, we can effectively reduce the strain on carers and simultaneously minimise pain and discomfort for a deep, restorative sleep.

 If you would like to stay abreast of our progress, like our Facebook page or subscribe to our mailing list below.